Chaosmeister/DuplicateComments/README.md

 # DuplicateComments
-Include comments when duplicating a task to another project
+Include comments when duplicating a kanboard task to another project